19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Books.md

 Spell Books are NOT charged.
 This means they do NOT have a spell stored in them.

 Charged Spell Scrolls act as a [Charged Enchantment](../Crafting/Enchanting/Enchantment%20Rules.md#Charged%20Enchantments).
 A PC must follow the [Charging Procedure](../Crafting/Enchanting/Enchanting.md#Charging%20Procedure) if they want to make them.
 These are the type of scrolls BX adventure supplements will usually refer to in treasure descriptions.
-By default, charged scrolls disintegrate after one use.
+Charged Spell Scrolls disintegrate after one use.

 Typically, however, a Spell Scroll DOES also count as a *Spell Book*.